Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 and the fidelity term of the loss function becomes

-The purpose of this loss function is not to treat the information from direct reflection (associated with time $t_1$) and the reflection from the background reflector (associated with time $t_2$) with equal importance.
-In fact, if the reflector has a low reflectivity, the model will prioritize the reconstruction of the high spatial frequencies of the object, which may cause the optimization process to become inefficient. $t_1$ and $t_2$ can be considered as point or as time intervals.
-In practice, the use of time interval leads to better reconstruction results.
+The purpose of this loss function is to treat the information from direct reflection of the foreground object (associated with time $t_1$) and the reflection from the background reflector and the cross interaction terms (associated with time $t_2$) with different weights.
+If the background reflector has a low reflectivity and $\gamma =1$, then the minimization algorithm of the loss would prioritize the reconstruction of the high spatial frequencies of the foreground object, which may cause the whole optimization process to become inefficient.

-By considering the problem from a temporal perspective, we can weight the two effects.
 When $\gamma$ is small, the impact of the direct reflection from the object is reduced.
-As a result, the information about the object to be imaged becomes a nonlinear function of its spatial low frequencies, effectively "forcing" the model to focus on a solutions depending on the object's low-frequency components.
-It becomes even possible, by adjusting $\gamma$, to recover both high and low frequencies of the object, improving the reconstruction quality of the sample.
-Nevertheless, it is important to note that minimizing \eqref{reflection loss} remains a non-convex problem, which can be challenging even for classical gradient descent algorithms.
+As a result, the information about the object to be imaged becomes a nonlinear function of its spatial low frequencies, effectively "forcing" the model to focus on a solution depending on the object's low-frequency components.

+Thus, by considering the problem from a temporal perspective, we can weight the two effects.
+It becomes even possible, by adjusting $\gamma$, to recover both high and low spatial frequencies of the foreground object, improving the reconstruction quality of the sample.
+We will explain in Appendix C how $\gamma$ is selected.
+Moreover, $t_1$ and $t_2$ can be considered as specific moments or as time intervals.
+In practice, the use of time intervals leads to better reconstruction results.

+It is important to note that minimizing \eqref{reflection loss} remains a non-convex problem, which can be challenging even for classical gradient descent algorithms.
 We address this issue in the next section.